baendlorel/rollup-plugin-conditional-compilation/README.md

 ## Behaviors

-- **AST Parsing**: Using Acorn with `{ ecmaVersion:"latest" }` to parse the code, so it supports all valid JavaScript syntax.
+- **AST Parsing**: Using Acorn with `{ ecmaVersion: "latest", sourceType: "module" }` by default to parse the code, so it supports the latest JavaScript syntax and ES modules.

 - **Directive Style**: Only `//` comments are scanned for directives; block comments (`/* ... */`) are ignored.
   - Reason 1: block comments can span multiple lines with `*` ahead and may contain nested comments, making parsing more complex and error-prone.
-  - Reason 2: I pursue standardization and simplicity! ✨
+  - Reason 2: For consistency and simplicity.
-- **Precise Evaluation**: Expressions are evaluated with the Function constructor — avoid untrusted expressions and side effects.
+- **Precise Evaluation**: Expressions are executed using the Function constructor — do not pass untrusted input or rely on side effects.

 ## License